愚公移山

 - Similar Idioms:

-- 锲而不舍 (qiè ér bù shě): To keep carving without giving up the chisel; to persevere tirelessly.
+- 锲而不舍 (qiè ér bù shě): To keep carving without stopping; refers to working with persistence and never giving up on one's studies or work.link

 - Opposite Idioms:

-- 半途而废 (bàn tú ér fèi): To give up halfway; to quit midway.
+- 半途而废 (bàn tú ér fèi): To give up halfway; to leave a task unfinished.link

 6. Summary